cross-seed/cross-seed.org/docs/tutorials/unraid.md

 #### Screenshot

-Below is a screenshot of what your docker container configuration might look like.
-Now, you can try starting the docker container and editing the resulting configuration file in the next step.
+Below is a screenshot of what your Docker container configuration might look like.
+Now, you can try starting the Docker container and editing the resulting configuration file in the next step.

 ![screenshot-cross-seed](https://user-images.githubusercontent.com/2813049/147599328-6032688e-45e4-43cf-87f6-a070829e1a1b.png)